 Cover the Basics of Your Instagram Social Media Strategy

-To obtain Instagram verification, you must be a public figure, a celebrity or a global brand, and you need a record of adhering to Instagram’s Terms of Service and its Community Guidelines.
+To become a verified user, you must be a public figure, a celebrity or a global brand that shares information of valuable nature.
+You also need a record of adhering to Instagram’s Terms of Service and its Community Guidelines.
 According to Hootsuite, other table stakes for being considered for verification are:

 - Authenticity – being who you say you are